Shane-Nycum/WhosPlayingTonight/README.md

 The events are sourced from Eventbrite, and the artist previews are streamed from Spotify.

 To use the app, you'll need to get your own API keys from Eventbrite and Spotify.
-Save them to your machine them in an XML file that looks like the following:
+Save them to your machine in an XML file that looks like the following:
 ```xml
 <root>
     <secrets ver="1.0">